AdGuard Home App

 DNS settings.
 Scroll to the bottom for

 Access settingsand set a list of clients that can access the DNS server.
-You can also use ipdeny lists to set access and block lists.
+You can also use ipdeny lists (IPv4 and IPv6) to set access and block lists.

 DNS over HTTPS is enabled by default.
-Cloudron does not support DNS over TLS yet.
 Note that there is a Settings page that lets you enable DoH but you won't able to save that page since this is not implemented yet.

-This is fine because DoH is enabled in the configs.
+This is fine because DoH is enabled in the underlying configs and it's just an UI issue.